Katie Britt: Gun rights

 Following the passing of the Protecting Our Kids Act in June 2022, Britt told 1819 News that she believes red flag laws are a "gateway to push [a] disarming agenda".
 She opposes gun laws that she says infringe on the Second Amendment.
 She has called the Second Amendment "a critical check against the timeless tyranny of government".

 Immigration

 Britt supports reducing legal immigration "to a sensible level" and prioritizing skills and merit over family associations.
 She has said she will introduce legislation to prevent birthright citizenship from applying to children whose parents entered the country illegally.
 She also supports and has pledged to sponsor the RAISE Act, first introduced by Senator Tom Cotton in 2017.
+Britt introduced the Laken Riley Act.

 LGBT rights

 In April 2022, Britt voiced support for the Alabama Vulnerable Child Protection Act (SB184), which criminalizes gender-affirming surgeries for transgender youth, as well as HB322, which was modeled after the Florida Parental Rights in Education Act and requires students to only use restrooms that align with the gender listed on their birth certificate.